johnpierson/RhythmForDynamo/README.md

 Rhythm is a collection of custom nodes for the [Dynamo](http://www.dynamobim.org) visual programming environment.
 The idea is this package helps users maintain Rhythm in Revit with Dynamo.
-It primarily consists of out of the box Dynamo nodes used in clever ways as they apply to the Revit environment.
+Rhythm started out as mostly out of the box Dynamo nodes used in clever ways as they apply to the Revit environment.
+Over time, this has changed and Rhythm is now primary a C# ZeroTouch package that adds additional functionality to Dynamo for Revit.

 If you appreciate the work put into this free package, please vote in support of it on Dynamo's package manager.